-Google Team Drives are shared spaces where your teams can easily store, search, and access their files anywhere, from any device.
+Google shared drives are spaces where your teams can easily store, search, and access their team's files anywhere, from any device.

-Note: Team Drives is turned on by default for new G Suite accounts.
-If your organization signed up for a G Suite account before July 2017, you may need to turn on Team Drives for your domain or specific organizational units.
+Note: Shared drives are turned on by default for new G Suite accounts.
+If your organization signed up for a G Suite account before July 2017, you may need to turn on shared drives for your domain or specific organizational units.
 Learn more

-You can create a Team Drive for your projects or team to share information and work.
+You can create a shared drive for your projects or team to share information and work.

-You can add external users to a Team Drive.
+You can add external users to a shared drive.

-Tip: As a G Suite administrator, you can set file sharing permissions for your users.
+Tip: As a G Suite administrator, you can also restrict people outside your organization from accessing files.
 Learn more